-Lewis Hamilton could equal Michael Schumacher’s record tally of 91 Grand Prix victories in 2020.
+Lewis Hamilton set a new record for most Formula 1 wins at the 2020 Portuguese Grand Prix.
 We take a look back at the previous holders of F1’s all-time win record and the races at which they secured it.

 THE EARLY YEARS – FARINA, FANGIO, PARSONS